heini208/fault_detector_spot/documentation/System_Design.md

 It also ensures that each command is executed deterministically, with built-in handling for cancellation, error conditions, and feedback publication.

-The result is a modular yet unified control structure: new behaviours can be introduced by extending the tree with additional branches, while the communication and data exchange between components remain standardized through ROS 2 topics, services, and the shared blackboard.
+The result is a modular yet unified control structure: new behaviours can be introduced by extending the tree with additional branches, while the communication and data exchange between components remain standardized through ROS2 topics, services, and the shared blackboard.

-An architectural overview is provided as a diagram all behaviour tree and system architecture diagrams were created using [Draw.io](https://app.diagrams.net/).
+An architectural overview is provided as a diagram.
+All behaviour tree and system architecture diagrams were created using [Draw.io](https://app.diagrams.net/).

 ![general_architecture.png](images%2FSystem_Design%2Fgeneral_architecture.png)
 *Figure: High-level software architecture of the ROS2 system developed.*